pstaabp/pstaabp.github.io/sci-comp-notes/julia.md

 There are precompiled versions for Mac, Windows and Linux at [the Julia Download page](http://julialang.org/downloads/).
-Currently, there is versions 0.6 available and shortly, version 1.0 should be out.
+Currently, there is version 0.7 available and shortly, version 1.0 should be out.

 Once you download Julia, there should be an app that you can open up as a console (command line).
 This is the basic julia installation.